Benefits of Homeschooling

 You are exposing your children to the undesired behavior of other children as well as other adults and there is plenty of undesired behavior out there.
 Children like to mimic behavior whether it be your own or someone else’s.
 If you don’t catch any undesired behavior (which may only be displayed when you are not looking) when they first appear, you lose the opportunity to nip it at the bud.

 Bullies are common in schools, among both boys and girls.
 Girls bully their peers in a different way than boys.
 Girls hurt their peers verbally whereas boys use their physical size to intimidate.
 If you see that type of behavior in your own children, you have lots of opportunities to curb it and end it once and for all.
 Unfortunately parents of abusive children are defensive about the whole matter when they are notified of their children misbehaving.
 Some of them are even oblivious to the whole thing.

-At a Shabbaton that I once attended, I was shocked to encounter two little cute girls who were dressed very "frum" (long skirts and long shirts) who had problems with teasing other children, destructing property and rude to adults.
-Their Mom was pregnant at the time, totally oblivious to her daughters' misbehavior.
+At a Shabbaton that we once attended, we were shocked to encounter two little cute girls who were dressed very “frum” (long skirts and long shirts) who had problems with teasing other children, destructing property and acting rude toward adults.
+Their Mom was pregnant at the time, totally oblivious to her daughters’ misbehavior.